 - Cold cure tablets/drink sachets

 ‘If you do have a temperature, you can take paracetemol,’ says Gill Adgie, regional head of Royal College of Midwives.
 ‘This is safe for pregnant women to take and will help reduce your fever.'
-The NHS advise using paracetamol at the lowest effective dose, for the shortest possible time.
+The NHS advises using paracetamol at the lowest effective dose, for the shortest possible time.

 ‘You should avoid antihistamines, ibuprofen and aspirin during pregnancy,’ says Boots flu pharmacist Deepa Songara.